-- NWS Instruments Installed Aboard Ships.
-The NWS provides as a loan: (1) a barometer, barograph, and thermometer to ships of the selected class; (2) a barometer and thermometer to supplementary class ships; and (3) in special cases, a barometer and thermometer to coastal auxiliary class ships.
-The NWS also provides sea water thermometers to vessels reporting sea surface temperature.
-In certain cases, U.S. VOS vessels will use NWS loaned automated weather observation equipment.
-In many cases, shipboard instrumentation is a mix between shipping company and NWS-loaned equipment. - 7 Observational Aids and Marine Publications Provided to Voluntary Observing Ships.
-Forms, aids, and publications provided to VOS vessels may include: - a.
-National Weather Service Observing Handbook No. 1, Marine Surface Weather Observations - b.
-WS Form B-81, Ship's Weather Observations - c.
-NOAA Form 72-5(series), Marine Coastal Weather Log-Ship Station - d.
-Worldwide Marine Radiofacsimile Broadcast Schedule (electronic version) - e.
-Mariners Weather Log - f.
-Barograph sheets (WS Form 455-12) - Observation Procedures and Transmission and Disposition of NWS Forms by Ships.
+Any ship classified as inactive should have its NWS loaned equipment recovered for re-issuance to actively supporting vessels.

+8. Observation Procedures and Transmission and Disposition of NWS Forms by Ships.
 All voluntary ships are requested to take weather observations on a routine basis while at sea.
 These observations are encoded according to WMO and U.S. requirements and transmitted to selected shore stations for relay to the NWS.
 Completed weather observation forms, when required, are sent to the servicing PMO, who performs quality control checks of the coded data.
-In the case where vessels are utilizing software to encode observations and a digital archived record is subsequently transferred to electronic media, this media should be forwarded to the PMO for his/her quality control check of the coded data (requirement for paper copy is eliminated in this case).
-The PMO then sends them to the National Climatic Data Center where they are archived and used in various investigations and studies.
+In the case where vessels are utilizing software to encode observations and a digital archived record is subsequently transferred to electronic media, this media should be forwarded to the PMO for their quality control check of the coded data (requirement for paper copy is eliminated in this case).
+The PMO then sends them to the NCDC for archival and subsequent use in various investigations and studies.

-- 8.1 Observation Procedures Onboard Voluntary Observing Ships.
+8.1 Observation Procedures Onboard Voluntary Observing Ships.
 All voluntary ships are requested to take and record observations at intervals of 6 hours daily while at sea.
 Observations every 3 hours are requested from vessels operating within 200 nautical miles of the U.S. or Canadian coasts or within 300 nautical miles of named tropical storms or hurricanes.
-Special observations are made when specifically requested by a Weather Forecast Office, the National Hurricane Center, or the Central Pacific Hurricane Center and when the ship encounters severe weather conditions, especially those not forecast.
-These conditions can include ice, strong winds, high seas, tropical storms, etc., following the "International Convention on the Safety of Life at Sea (SOLAS)" instructions.
-In the case where a U.S. VOS program vessel has installed an NWS loaned automated weather system, observations may be automatically sent hourly to the NWS. - 8.2 VOS Observations.
-The VOS Observations made in accordance with National Weather Service Observing Handbook No. 1, Marine Surface Weather Observations, should include, whenever possible, the meteorological measurements of wind speed, wind direction, and barometric pressure as well as the ocean measurements of wave height, wave direction, wave period, and sea surface temperature.
-Other measurements contained in National Weather Service Observing Handbook No. 1 may be included and encoded in the observations. - 8.3 Disposition of Weather Records by Ships.
-Shipboard observers should be instructed to forward completed observation forms [NOAA Forms B-81 and 72-5(series)], archived electronic media, and/or barograph sheets (WS Form 455-12) to the closest PMO to the port they are routinely operating out of.
+Observations every 3 hours are also requested when a ship is experiencing sea at 12 feet (Beaufort 6) or greater or winds in excess of 47 knots (Storm Force).
+Special observations are also made when specifically requested by a Weather Forecast Office, the National Hurricane Center, or the Central Pacific Hurricane Center or whenever the ship encounters weather conditions, especially those not forecast.
+These conditions can include ice, strong winds, high seas, tropical storms, etc., following the "International Convention on the Safety of Life at Sea" instructions.
+In the case where a U.S. VOS program vessel has installed an NWS loaned automated weather system, observations may be automatically sent hourly to the NWS.

+8.2.
+VOS Observations.
+The VOS Observations made in accordance with NWS Observing Handbook No. 1, Marine Surface Weather Observations, should include, whenever possible, the meteorological measurements of wind speed, wind direction, and barometric pressure as well as the ocean measurements of wave height, wave direction, wave period, and sea surface temperature.
+Other measurements contained in NWS Observing Handbook No. 1 may be included and encoded in the observations.

+8.3.
+Disposition of Weather Records by Ships.
+Shipboard observers should be instructed to forward completed observation forms (NOAA Forms B-81), archived electronic media, and/or barograph sheets (WS Form 455-12) to the closest PMO to the port they are routinely operating out of if not delivered to the PMO during a visit.

 A supply of self-addressed envelopes will be furnished to ships by the PMO for mailing the forms and media.
-Requests for additional forms, supplies, and services should be noted by the PMO receiving the request and handled as expeditiously as possible.
+Requests for additional forms, supplies and services should be noted by the PMO receiving the request and handled as expeditiously as possible.